veertuinc/anka-docs/anka-build-cloud/getting-started/setup-controller-and-registry.md

 ```

 {{< hint warning >}}
 By default, docker does not do log-rotation.
-As a result, log-files stored by the default json-file logging driver logging driver can cause a significant amount of disk space to be used for containers that generate much output, which can lead to disk space exhaustion. ([config reference](https://docs.docker.com/config/containers/logging/configure/))
+As a result, log-files stored by the default json-file logging driver logging driver can cause a significant amount of disk space to be used for containers that generate much output, which can lead to disk space exhaustion.
 {{< /hint >}}

 {{< hint info >}}